 You will be asked to lie back and relax while your arm is cleaned with an antiseptic.
 A phlebotomist will take your blood using a brand new, sterile needle.
 This process lasts approximately 10 minutes for whole blood and collects about one pint of blood.
 Automated collection (apheresis) procedure times vary.
 Once the draw is complete, your phlebotomist will carefully remove the needle, apply pressure to the area, add a bandaid or wrap, and have you slowly get up.

 It is important to eat and replenish fluids after a donation.
 We recommend waiting 15 minutes post-donation, and our canteen area is loaded with snacks and beverages to help you recover.
 Your post-donation card will provide you with more tips and information.

 It is important to avoid alcohol for at least 24 hours after giving blood.
 Avoid exercise or strenuous activity for at least 24 hours.
 It is normal for the donation site to be tender for a few days, and sometimes a bruise can appear.
+If you have any questions or concerns after donating blood contact our Donor Advocate at 817-343-2569 or email@example.com.
 Don’t forget to log in to check your results after three days.